dskoda1/Databases_Final_Project/README.md

 -Display records for rest of tables w/o labels

--Insert record into purchases table
+-Insert record into purchases and products table(q4, q6)

--Create all triggers for q4
+-Triggers for q5

 ####*Still under construction*

--Display labels for rest of tables display records
+-Display labels for rest of tables when displaying records

--Insert record into products table

 -Display monthly sale report for any product

+-Test triggers for q5

+#####-Side effects for purchases (q7):

+-update product

+-update customer

+-possible insert into supply

 -More to come..